lsolesen/optimafootball-com-jekyll/_pages/book.md

 ## Endorsements

+**Head of Scouting, Match Analysis and Diagnosis at DfB (German Football Federation), Christofer Clemens**

+It was a pleasure to have Mads Davidsen as a guest speaker in our DFB Management in Professional Football course.
+Mads insights and experience on how to develop a healthy club strategy within a high-performance football environment was very inspiring and helpful for our next generation of football leaders.
+He delivered many exciting impulses that should be used in the daily work routine of any Technical and Sporting Director.

 **Professor & Director of the Center of Sport and Management at WHU - Otto Beisheim School of Management, Sascha L. Schmidt**

 > Mads has been among the most inspiring speakers at SPOAC.
 His speeches are top notch - qualitatively as well as energetically.
 It is always a real pleasure to listen to him.